daandouwe/Thesis/README.md

 An ambitious extension of this project is to incorporate the learning of the posterior distribution q(y|x) during training of the generative parser.

+## Inductive bias

+RNNGs provide the following inductive biases over RNNs (from [Dyer's talk](https://www.youtube.com/watch?v=hIlR7hIAzi8&list=PL9UURLQttNX2Lfs0EoOlIa4ns0bhra8_Y&index=7)):
+* if RNNs have recency bias (closer in linear distance is easier) and the syntactic composition function learns to represent trees by heads, then the RNNGs have **syntactic recency bias** (closer in hierarchical distance is easier).

 ## Logbook

 I will start using a logbook in this google docs.
 I will share it with Wilker, and perhaps also with Chris.
-The logbook will help me plan and evaluate my time.
-Also, it will give me the structure I desire so badly at this moment.
+The logbook will help me plan and evaluate my time and thus provide some structure.

 [Here's the link to the docs](https://docs.google.com/document/d/131-qsS-20-ZAEMkRGx1XikZoUR9KdCTPKHYoG-GSrTQ/edit?usp=sharing).